ChemAI-Lab/GFlowNets-MOpt/README.md

 To call this function use python driver.py molecule Where molecule can be H2, H4, H6, LiH, BeH2, N2.
 The default bond distance is 1 Angstrom.
 This can be modified on the hamiltonians.py file.

-On driver.py we can change parameters for GFlowNets like training rate, number of hid_uinits, number of episodes and the random seed.
+On driver.py we can change parameters for GFlowNets like training rate, number of hid_uinits, number of episodes, update_freq and the random seed.

+Training models (Flow matching, trajectory balance etc) are in training.py

 If the flow model architecture needs to be modified, this can be done through gflow_utils.py.